SmartlyDressedGames/Unturned-Docs/ItemAsset/README.md

 **Bypass\_Hash\_Verification** *bool*: Disable hash verification check, and allow for mismatched files.
 Defaults to false.

+**EquipablePrefab** [Master Bundle Pointer](MasterBundlePtr.md): Overrides the model spawned when this item is equipped.
+For example the Equipable prefab could use an animated skinned mesh component while the regular Item prefab only needs a static mesh component.

 **Ignore_TexRW** *bool*: Read/writeable texture errors for the asset should be hidden from the error logs.
 Defaults to false.

 Blueprints and Actions